lapinozz/lapinozz.github.io/_posts/2017-07-18-compile-time-templated-a-star-pathfinding.markdown

 {% endhighlight %}

-I basically declare templated variable that is static, so that it is not part of an instance but of the class itself, and constexpr, so that it can be used in a constant expression and thus at compile-time.
-If any of those terms are unknown to you I suggest researching them and experimenting with them as it is the best way to learn about them and this is not a tutorial about template haxery but merely an overview of my experiment.
+I basically declare a templated variable that is static, so that it is not part of an instance but of the class itself, and constexpr, so that it can be used in a constant expression and thus at compile-time.
+If any of those terms are unknown to you, I suggest researching and experimenting with them as it is the best way to learn.
+Also this is not a tutorial about template haxery but merely an overview of my experiment.

 Assuming that the horizontal size of my map is 10, I'd use it like this `int Index = V::Index<10>;`.

-Of course we also need to do the opposite operation, go from Index to Vec:
+Of course we also need to do the opposite operation, going from Index to Vec:

 {% highlight cpp %}
 template<int sizeX, int Index>
 using FromIndex = Vec<Index % sizeX, Index / sizeX>;
 {% endhighlight %}

-And using it is as easy as `using V = FromIndex<10, _IndexHere_>;
+And using it is as easy as `using V = FromIndex<10, _IndexHere_>;`

 It will also be handy further down the road to get the neighbors of this Vec: